dvhar/aiproject/README.md

 **My model function:**

 There are too many parameters to hardcode into the function, so it loops over the arrays extracted from keras.
 The arrays are produced by running weather.py with printweights=True, and then editing the output a bit.
 This is in mymodel.py and mymodel.ipynb. input1 is one sample row from the input file.
+It produces the same output as the keras model it is based on.

 <br>
 <img src="mymod.png" align="middle"/>